cosmos/cosmos/README.md

 and make a judgement or prompt the end-user for a decision.
-For example, a phone wallet app may prompt the user with a security warning, while a refrigerator may accept any reorg-proposal signed by +½ of the original validators.
+For example, a phone wallet app may prompt the user with a security warning, while a refrigerator may accept any reorg-proposal signed by +½ of the original validators by voting power.

-No non-synchronous Byzantine fault-tolerant algorithm can come to consensus when ⅓+ of validators are dishonest, yet a fork assumes that ⅓+ of validators have already been dishonest by double-signing or lock-changing without justification.
+No non-synchronous Byzantine fault-tolerant algorithm can come to consensus when ⅓+ of voting power are dishonest, yet a fork assumes that ⅓+ of voting power have already been dishonest by double-signing or lock-changing without justification.
 So, signing the reorg-proposal is a coordination problem that cannot be solved by any non-synchronous protocol (i.e. automatically, and without making assumptions about the reliability of the underlying network).
 For now, we leave the problem of reorg-proposal coordination to human coordination via internet media.
 Validators must take care to ensure that there are no significant network partitions, to avoid situations where two conflicting reorg-proposals are signed.

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.

-In addition to forks and censorship, which require ⅓+ Byzantine validators, a coalition of +⅔ validators may commit arbitrary, invalid state.
+In addition to forks and censorship, which require ⅓+ Byzantine voting power, a coalition of +⅔ voting power may commit arbitrary, invalid state.
 This is characteristic of any (BFT) consensus system.
 Unlike double-signing, which creates forks with easily verifiable evidence, detecting committment of an invalid state requires non-validating peers to verify whole blocks, which